5ubie/sway-configs/README.md

 - I've tested all this on a laptop running Fedora 39, things might look different on different setups
 - For displays > 1080p, font sizes will probably need to be changed
 ### Todo
+- Handle includedwallpaper better
+	- Have config copy to a designated directory, reflect in configs
+	- Add a handful of extra wallpaper options
 - Add rofi themes + script implementation
 - Clean up config and .css files - more consistent and readable
 - New `sway` configs that omit most of my input/output/keybind settings + respective install options in the script